-By using whatismybrowser.com and the whatismybrowser.com API, you signify your agreement to the following terms and conditions, which may be updated from time to time without prior notice to you.
+By using whatismybrowser.com, the Developers site, the whatismybrowser.com API and the features and functionality they provide, you signify your agreement to the following terms and conditions, which may be updated from time to time without prior notice to you.
 If you do not agree with these terms and conditions, don't use this site any more.

 General Terms and Conditions